infonl/dimpact-zaakafhandelcomponent/docs/solution-architecture/observabilityArchitecture.md

 # Observability

-The Observability architecture of ZAC is illustrated in the following diagram:
+The Observability architecture of ZAC is based on [OpenTelemetry](https://opentelemetry.io/) and is illustrated in the following diagram:

 ```mermaid
 C4Component